GiridharPrabhu02/StudentManagement/README.md

 Hello!
-This is my **console-based Student Management System written in C**.
+This is my **console-based non-persistent Student Management System written in C**.

 ## A. Built With